MattVador/node-red-contrib-snowboy/README.md

 # node-red-contrib-snowboy

-Node-RED node for Snowboy (bases on nodejs Snowboy : a customizable hotword detection engine for you to create your own hotword like "OK Google" or "Alexa".
+Node-RED node for Snowboy (bases on nodejs Snowboy : a customizable hotword detection engine for you to create your own hotword like "OK Google" or "Alexa").

 ## Prerequisites
 This node-red node is based on Snowboy nodejs, so first install it ([Snowboy](https://www.npmjs.com/package/snowboy)).